RedisLabs/engineering-blog/content/posts/replacing-the-redisgraph-parser.md

 CREATE (p)-[:EMPLOYED_BY]->(c: Company {name: 'Redis Labs'}) RETURN *
 ```
-The CREATE operation does not exist in isolation; it relies on projections from previous operations and itself  projects data that must be returned to the user.
+The CREATE operation does not exist in isolation—it relies on projections from previous operations and itself projects data that must be returned to the user.

 Having a strong abstraction layer between the AST and the execution tree of operations allows for far easier extension as the complexity of a project increases.